meta-llama/llama-stack/docs/source/introduction/index.md

 - No vendor lock-in

 **Robust Ecosystem**
--Llama Stack is already integrated with distribution partners (cloud providers, hardware vendors, and AI-focused companies).
+- Llama Stack is already integrated with distribution partners (cloud providers, hardware vendors, and AI-focused companies).
--Ecosystem offers tailored infrastructure, software, and services for deploying Llama models.
+- Ecosystem offers tailored infrastructure, software, and services for deploying Llama models.

 ### Our Philosophy